Recommendation 318 (2012)1

 d. to reconsider or adjust the stamping procedure of the ballots foreseen by the Election Code, in order to ensure the principle of secrecy of the vote, one of the pillars of genuinely democratic suffrage;

-e. to follow recommendations by international bodies, in order to improve public trust in counting processes – both through amendments allowing for recounting of the votes and mechanisms, for example counting commissions, which prevent fraudulent manipulations (eg vote-buying) and intimidation and thus enhance the integrity of the entire process;
+e. to follow recommendations by international bodies, in order to improve public trust in counting processes – both through amendments allowing for recounting of the votes and mechanisms, for example counting commissions, which prevent fraudulent manipulations (for example, vote-buying) and intimidation and thus enhance the integrity of the entire process;

 f. to amend the provisions concerning complaints and appeals procedures in a way that a final appeal to a court should be possible; rules and decisions by election commissions should be available in written form; in addition, there should be an effective judicial procedure in place for the challenging of election results, in line with good electoral practice; the same applies to the time-limits for lodging and deciding appeals.